 Thaddeus jerked his head sideways, brown eyes bulging, gawking at me from beneath eyebrows so thick they curled like the dark mass of ringlets cascading from his scalp to below his shoulders.
 I had often wondered while watching this man—this silver-tongued conniver who had appointed himself leader of our puny village—if yanking on his curls wouldn’t prove his hair to be longer than my own limp, black tresses.
 I doubted a sharp edge had ever touched his mane.

 My attention shifted as Thaddeus went for a dagger hidden beneath his leather jacket.
 His eyes narrowed, erasing their initial flash of fear.
 I locked my jaw to suppress a smirk, knowing it would be ill received.

-Of course I couldn’t blame the man for pointing his stunted weapon at me.
-My sword had struck so near his toes, anyone who didn’t know better might have thought I’d wanted to chop off his foot, faltering the slightest bit in my aim.
-Our present argument could easily have supported that theory.
+Of course, I couldn’t blame the man for pointing his stunted weapon at me.
+My sword had struck so near his toes, anyone who didn’t know better might have thought I’d intended to chop off his foot, faltering the slightest bit in my aim.
+Our present argument could easily have supported such a theory.